 Growth and Employment

 Growth generates employment and employment generates further growth.
 In general, employment corresponds to the qualitative aspect of growth.
-If a country is on the growth trajectory, it will generate more employment opportunities and while the growth declines ( periods of recession), people start losing jobs.
+If a country is on a growth trajectory, it will generate more employment opportunities and while the growth declines ( periods of recession), people start losing jobs.

 Back to the growth topic again…

 How to generate growth?
 What are the issues in growth, development and employment?
 Is India growing?
 Are there issues with India’s growth or development? – There should not be any doubt about the fact that India is growing.
 India is now growing at 5% per year.
-But the problem with India is that it was growing at near 9% three years back!
+But the problem with India is that it was growing at nearly 9% three years ago!
 So the growth has declined – That is the first issue with our growth.

-Issues in India’s growth, development and employment:
+Challenges in India’s growth, development and employment

 - India’s growth is declining. (currently at 5%).